 Applicants are responsible for requesting all supporting documentation above.

-All interviews for the 2020-21 application season will be held virtually.
-Applicants will be invited to schedule interviews after applications are released to the program on October 21st and the Selection Committee has reviewed applications.
+All interviews for the 2023-24 application season will be held virtually through Zoom.
+Applicants will be invited through ERAS to schedule interviews after applications are released to the program on September 27, 2023 and the Selection Committee has reviewed applications.

-Interviews are scheduled by invitation and are held on Thursdays and Fridays (minus holiday weeks) beginning in November through January from approximately 8am to 1pm MST.
-The residents will host a virtual get-together on Thursday evenings each week at 6pm MST for that weeks applicants.
+Interviews are scheduled by invitation and are held on Tuesdays (select), Thursdays and Fridays (minus holiday weeks) beginning October 19th through January 12th from approximately 7:45am to 12:15pm MST.
+Virtual "Happy Hour" sessions with current residents will be available throughout the interview season for applicants who interviewed with the program.

-Due to the large number of applications we receive, we are unable to interview all applicants.
-You will receive an email through ERAS on the status of your application by January 8, 2021.
+Due to the large number of applications received, we are unable to interview all applicants.
+You will receive an email through ERAS on the status of your application by January 12, 2024.

 Connect with our Residents